-Words (and even pictures) simply can't do Grand Canyon National Park justice, it's truly something you have to see to believe.
-Officially named a National Park in 1919, the Grand Canyon has stunned almost 5 million visitors ever since.
-The massive canyon was formed by erosion from the Colorado River after the plateau was lifted up by seismic activity, revealing rock that's over a billion years old.
-Whether you're just soaking up the sweeping views from the top, or hiking or riding a mule into its depths, it's one of America's most iconic parks for a reason.
+Neither words nor pictures do Grand Canyon National Park justice—it's truly a place you have to see to believe.
+Officially named a national park in 1919, the Grand Canyon is one of the top-visited parks in the country with more than 5 million visitors per year.
+Whether you're just soaking up the sweeping views from the top or hiking into the depths of the canyon, this is one of the most iconic parks in the U.S. for a reason.

 Generally accepted to be less crowded than the South Rim, the North Rim offers a nice visitor center and the Bright Angel Trailhead, which is less than a mile out and back.
 It takes you to the gorgeous Bright Angel Point, offering panoramic views of the canyon.
 There are several other hikes and overlooks to be found on this side of the canyon as well, so schedule plenty of time for exploring.

-Part of what makes the Desert View Watchtower look so cool is the crumbling base and random windows, but it was intentionally designed to look that way.
-No detail was left unnoticed by early 20th century architect Mary Colter (one of the few rad lady architects of her time).
-Colter designed a lot of the buildings in Grand Canyon National Park, like Hermit's Rest Snack Bar and Bright Angel Lodge.
-All of her designs combine traditional Southwest architectural styles, like Spanish Colonial and Mission with rustic and Native American elements, today we call her designs "Santa Fe style".
+Part of what makes the Desert View Watchtower so iconic is the crumbling base and random windows—and it was intentionally designed to look that way.
+No detail was left unnoticed by early 20th century architect Mary Colter, who designed a lot of the buildings in Grand Canyon National Park, including Hermit's Rest and Bright Angel Lodge.
+Colter's designs combine traditional Southwest architectural styles with rustic and Native American elements.

-Architecturally, the interior is incredibly detailed, with multiple staircases and varied levels that allow you to see all the way to the top from the bottom floor.
-The windows have reflectoscopes, which are like little windows that enhance the colors and tones of the landscapes you view through them.
-You don't realize how much of a difference the reflectoscope makes until you look through it!
+Architecturally, the tower's interior is incredibly detailed, with multiple staircases and varied levels that allow you to see all the way to the top from the bottom floor.
+The windows are furnished with reflectoscopes, a viewing instrument that enhances the colors and tones of the landscapes you view through it.

-The interior first floor of the tower, known as the "kiva room," is now a gift shop, and you can head to the top of the tower to check out the observation deck, which offers stunning views of the Eastern part of the South Rim of the canyon.
-It's conveniently located on a promontory on the edge of the Grand Canyon, so it's perfectly located for mind-blowing scenery.
-There's something special about viewing the natural wonder from atop a watchtower that blends history and cultures in a way that's totally unique to the Grand Canyon!
+The interior first floor of the tower, known as the Kiva Room, is now a gift shop.
+You can climb to the top of the tower to check out the observation deck, which offers stunning views of the eastern part of the canyon's South Rim.
+There's something special about viewing the natural wonder from atop a watchtower that blends history and cultures in a way that's unique to the Grand Canyon.

-The view from Moran Point on the South Rim is pretty popular, and with good reason: you can really sense the vastness of the place, and get great views of the colors of sediment in the rock, and the play of light and shadow on the canyon is pretty inspiring.
-You can glance 8 miles across the canyon to the North Rim's Point Royal, and marvel at how, because of the canyon, it's a 215-mile journey to reach it on the road.
+The view from Moran Point on the South Rim is popular, and for good reason: You can really sense the vastness of the canyon from here.
+You'll also get great views of the colors of sediment in the rock and the play of light and shadow on the canyon.
+Glance 8 miles across the canyon to the North Rim's Point Royal, and marvel at how it's a 215-mile journey to reach it by road.

-The South Rim is the most popular place in the entire Grand Canyon, but it's because it's super easy to access, and it has the most amenities.
-Oh, and the view is pretty epic, too!
-It gets really crowded at sunrise and sunset, but it's worth it to see the entire canyon lit up at its colorful best!
+The South Rim is the most popular place in the entire national park due to its easy access and amenities.
+But the view is pretty epic here, too.
+It can get really crowded at sunrise and sunset, but it's worth it to see the entire canyon lit up at its colorful best.

-Yavapai Point is the lookout that is the furthest north on the South Rim, and is the closest to the Colorado River, which offers a different view.
-It's a quick walk west from Mather Point, although parking here is a little more cramped.
+Yavapai Point is the lookout that is the furthest north on the South Rim.
+Since it's the closest to the Colorado River, it offers a different view.
+It's a quick walk west from Mather Point, and parking here is a little more limited.

-A lot of the dining spots in the Grand Canyon are notorious for being a little pricey and occasionally mediocre, but the Arizona Room is a solid choice for lunch or dinner.
-The steakhouse-esque menu features lots of local twists on classic staples: ingredients like prickly pear, agave, green chile, native squash, bison and cornmeal are incorporated into the dishes.
+Some of the dining spots in the park are notorious for being pricey and occasionally mediocre, but the Arizona Room is a solid choice for lunch or dinner.
+The steakhouse-esque menu features lots of local twists on classic staples with ingredients like prickly pear, agave, green chile, native squash, bison, and cornmeal incorporated into the dishes.

-If you think the Grand Canyon looks impressive from the overlooks, just wait until you see it from the air...because it's impossible to really see how massive it is unless you've got a perfect vantage point.
+If you think the Grand Canyon looks impressive from the overlooks, just wait until you see it from the air.
 Papillon Grand Canyon Helicopters offers helicopter tours that range from half an hour to four hours or more, plus jeep excursions, river rafting trips, bus tours, and more.

-It's nice to leave the park and its never-ending parade of lodge dining rooms and find some local gems, too.
+It's nice to leave the park and its parade of lodge dining rooms and find some local gems, too.
 Red Raven is a great option for lunch or dinner if you're craving something a little funkier.
-They offer dishes like ginger beef salad, brochette of lamb, fruit and cheese plates, and more that are a lot more exciting than the mostly old-school park options.
+It offers dishes like ginger beef salad, brochette of lamb, fruit and cheese plates, and other exciting options.

-Elves Chasm is a magical grotto that's only reachable via a tour that includes a hike, and then by rafting down the Colorado River, but it's easily the coolest and best-kept secret in the Grand Canyon.
+Elves Chasm is a magical grotto that's only reachable via a tour that includes a hike, and then by rafting down the Colorado River—but it's one of the coolest and best-kept secrets in the Grand Canyon.